Peru

 • Enjoy hiking, soccer, and cultural exchanges with locals

-• Take a train to Aguas Calientes and visit Machu Picchu
+• Travel by train to Aguas Calientes – visit Machu Picchu

 • Explore the majestic lost city of the Incas with a local guide